Get Pumped: Body Pump Exercises for a Stronger You

 Is Body Pump suitable for beginners?

 Yes, Body Pump classes are suitable for beginners as well as experienced individuals.
-Participants can adjust the weight of the barbells and weight plates to their own fitness level.
+Participants can adjust the weight of the barbells and plates to their own fitness level.

 How often should I do Body Pump exercises?